 - Research projects specific to rural education

-- Education forums on specific issues.
+- Education forums on specific issues relevant to rural and remote education communities

 - The establishment of the Rural Educators Network focusing on teacher recruitment and retention initiatives, and the subsequent Rural School Centre of Teaching Excellence and Rural Teaching Academy